hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

   }
 ```

-We've changed the boot disk from being a Debian 9 image to use Google's
+This will change the boot disk from being a Debian 9 image to use Google's
 Container-Optimized OS.

-After editing the configuration, run `terraform apply`
-again to see how Terraform will apply this change to the existing resources.
+Now run `terraform apply` again to see how Terraform will apply this change to
+the existing resources.

 ```bash
 terraform apply